matt-harrell/dnd-encounter-creator/README.md

 ## Instructions on how to use it:
 1. Enter number of players and levels
-2. App calculates the Encounter threshhold
+2. App calculates the encounter threshhold
 3. Suggest and encounter for your players at their level
-4. Allow user to edit ecounter or build their own based on the app suggesting monsters
+4. Allow user to edit the encounter
-5. Export encouter as PDF?
-Or just make it so it can be copied to a doc

 ## Technologies Used
 - React
 - Redux